The Agent Store Becomes the App Store

 The familiar app store put software behind a shelf: search results, categories, rankings, reviews, developer accounts, policy rules, payment rules, removal powers, and a review process that decides what may be distributed through a dominant interface.

 That shift matters.
 A normal app waits for a user to launch it.
-An agent app can be invoked by a model in the middle of a task.
+An agent app can be invoked by a model in the middle of a task, or suggested by the platform because it appears relevant to the user's request.
 The store is no longer only a marketplace.
-It is a routing layer between user intent, model interpretation, external APIs, and actions in the world.
+It is a routing layer between user intent, model interpretation, external APIs, approval prompts, administrator policy, and actions in the world.

 The old app-store question was: should this software be allowed on the platform?
 The new question is sharper: when should a model be allowed to choose, describe, call, and trust this software on behalf of a person?